Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 IHG One Rewards

-There is no limit to the number of IHG One Rewards points you can transfer to other members, but the cost is high and not an action we recommend.
-IHG points transfers are processed by Points.com.
-We've only listed IHG here because of its popularity, but it doesn't all you to pool points freely like its competitors.
+IHG points transfers are processed by Points.com and there is no limit to the number of IHG One Rewards points you can transfer to other members.
+But if you aren't eligible to transfer points free of charge, the cost is high and not an action we recommend.

 “IHG One Rewards points can be transferred to another IHG One Rewards member in 1,000-point increments for a fee of $5 USD per 1,000 points. “

-If you need to transfer IHG points, head over to transfer page on IHG’s website and sign into your account.
-But a better option is likely accruing points from an IHG co-branded credit card.
+If you need to transfer IHG points, head over to the transfer page on IHG’s website and sign into your account.
+But unless you are eligible to transfer points free of charge, a better option is likely accruing points from an IHG co-branded credit card.

 Marriott Bonvoy

-Marriott Bonvoy members can transfer up to 100K Marriott Rewards points per year, in increments of 1,000 points.
-Members can receive up to 500K points per year.
+Marriott Bonvoy members can transfer up to 100,000 Marriott Rewards points per year, in increments of 1,000 points.
+Members can receive up to 500,000 points per year, as long as the account has been open for 30 days with “qualifying activity” or 90 days without “qualifying activity” (quality activities typically includes purchases on Marriott cards and Marriott property stays)

 “2.8.a.
 In accordance with the conditions for transferring Points as described in Section 1.6.c., a Member can transfer up to a maximum of 100,000 Points per calendar year to another Membership Account as long as both Accounts are in good standing and have each been open for at least thirty (30) days with qualifying activity, ninety (90) days without qualifying activity (see 2.8.b).
 A Member can receive up to a maximum of 500,000 Points per calendar year from other Membership Accounts as long as the Accounts are in good standing and have each been open for at least thirty (30) days with qualifying activity, ninety (90) days without qualifying activity.”